grote/seedvault-LFB/README.md

 TODO determine how this data will be serialized (e.g. JSON, protobuf, BDF)

 All backup archives are stored in an `/backups` folder.
+The filename is the timeStart timestamp.

 ### Chunks

 The encrypted payload of chunks is just the chunk data itself.
-All chunks are stored in a `/chunks` folder.
+All chunks are stored in one of 256 sub-folders representing the first byte of the chunk ID encoded as a hex string.
-The file name is the chunk ID.
+The file name is the chunk ID encoded as a hex string.

-TODO test how many chunks we can reasonably store in a single folder
+This is similar to how git stores its repository objects and to avoid having to store all chunks in a single directory.

 # Out-of-Scope